The Maker Journal

 Working from her garden studio in South Glasgow, Katie Rose Johnston crafts small batch, sculptural ceramics that are influenced by the natural world she encounters every day.
 She is fascinated by prehistoric artefacts and the raw, windswept landscape of her birthplace, Shetland, as well as the tactile, ancient process of hand building stoneware clay.
 Every M A N I F E S T O product is a unique, functional artwork that aims to bring the rustic beauty of nature into the modern home.

-Adam Watts is an artist and designer based in South London.
-Adam studied at the Sir John Cass School of Art in East London, graduating in 2010.
-He went on to complete a one-year studio residency at the Florence Trust in Islington.
+Adam Watts is an artist and designer based in south London.
+He studied Fine Art at London Metropolitan University in East London, graduating in 2010, and went on to complete a one-year studio residency at the Florence Trust in Islington.
 Adam has exhibited extensively and collaborated with the artist, Alex Edwards, and architect, Michael Denyer, on three sculptural bodies of work.